 - (20) To reflect existing business practices, an ELTIF should be allowed to buy existing shares of a qualifying portfolio undertaking from existing shareholders of that undertaking.
-Also, for the purposes of ensuring the widest possible opportunities for fundraising, investments into other ELTIFsAIFs should be permitted, provided that these AIFs have a depositary.
-To prevent dilution of the investments into qualifying portfolio undertakings, ELTIFs should only be permitted to invest in other ELTIFsAIFs, provided that those ELTIFsAIFs have not themselves invested more than 10 % of their capital in other ELTIFsAIFs. - (21) The use of financial undertakings can be necessary in order to pool and organise the contributions of different investors, including investments of a public nature, into infrastructure projects.
-ELTIFs should therefore be permitted to invest in eligible investment assets by means of financial undertakings, so long as these undertakings are dedicated to financing long-term projects. - In order to provide investors with the assurance that ELTIFs contribute directly to the development of long-term investments, ELTIFs should be limited to investments in undertakings that have not been listed.
+Also, for the purposes of ensuring the widest possible opportunities for fundraising, investments into other ELTIFs should be permitted.
+To prevent dilution of the investments into qualifying portfolio undertakings, ELTIFs should only be permitted to invest in other ELTIFs, provided that those ELTIFs have not themselves invested more than 10 % of their capital in other ELTIFs. - (21) The use of financial undertakings can be necessary in order to pool and organise the contributions of different investors, including investments of a public nature, into infrastructure projects.
+ELTIFs should therefore be permitted to invest in eligible investment assets by means of financial undertakings, so long as these undertakings are dedicated to financing long-term projects. - (22) In order to provide investors with the assurance that ELTIFs contribute directly to the development of long-term investments, ELTIFs should be limited to investments in undertakings that have not been listed.
 Therefore qualifying portfolio undertakings should not be listed on regulated markets.
-Nevertheless, in an attempt to promote financing of the real economy, SMEs, as defined in Directive 2014//EU [MiFID II], listed on regulated markets or on multilateral trading facilities, should also constitute a qualifying portfolio undertaking.
-Qualifying portfolio undertakings include infrastructure projects, investment in unlisted companies seeking growth and investments in real estate or other real assets that could be suitable for long term investment purposes. - Due to the scale of infrastructure projects, these require large amounts of capital that have to remain invested for long periods of time.
-Such infrastructure projects -include public building infrastructure such as schools, hospitals or prisons, social infrastructure such as social housing, transport infrastructure such as roads, mass transit systems or airports, energy infrastructure such as energy grids, climate adaptation and mitigation projects, power plants or pipelines, water management infrastructure such as water supply systems, sewage or irrigation systems, communication infrastructure such as networks and waste management infrastructure such as recycling or collection systems.
+Qualifying portfolio undertakings_include infrastructure projects, investment in unlisted companies seeking growth and investments in real estate or other real assets that could be suitable for long term investment purposes. - (23) Due to the scale of infrastructure projects, these require large amounts of capital that have to remain invested for long periods of time.
+Such infrastructure projects include public building infrastructure such as schools, hospitals or prisons, social infrastructure such as social housing, transport infrastructure such as roads, mass transit systems or airports, energy infrastructure such as energy grids, climate adaptation and mitigation projects, power plants or pipelines, water management infrastructure such as water supply systems, sewage or irrigation systems, communication infrastructure such as networks and waste management infrastructure such as recycling or collection systems.